pytorchbearer/torchbearer/README.md

 ## Documentation

-Our documentation containing the API reference, examples and some notes can be found at [torchbearer.readthedocs.io](https://torchbearer.readthedocs.io)
+Our documentation containing the API reference, examples and notes can be found at [torchbearer.readthedocs.io](https://torchbearer.readthedocs.io)

 <a name="others"/>

 ## Other Libraries

 Torchbearer isn't the only library for training PyTorch models.
-Here are a few others that might better suit your needs (this is by no means a complete list, see the [awesome pytorch list](https://github.com/bharathgs/Awesome-pytorch-list) for more):
+Here are a few others that might better suit your needs (this is by no means a complete list, see the [awesome pytorch list](https://github.com/bharathgs/Awesome-pytorch-list) or [the incredible pytorch](https://github.com/ritchieng/the-incredible-pytorch) for more):
 - [skorch](https://github.com/dnouri/skorch), model wrapper that enables use with scikit-learn - crossval etc. can be very useful
 - [PyToune](https://github.com/GRAAL-Research/pytoune), simple Keras style API
 - [ignite](https://github.com/pytorch/ignite), advanced model training from the makers of PyTorch, can need a lot of code for advanced functions (e.g. Tensorboard)